Atelier Dada Logo

 Arthur Zajonc follows light across the centuries and, in its wake, the slow formation of the human gaze.

-At first, there is only a shifting brightness, without contour, depth or grasp.
-The case recounted by Arthur Zajonc touches the very heart of the book: light may reach the eye without vision having yet been born.
-Time and effort are needed before cognition learns to recognise, connect and organise.
-Before a face, a hand, a movement can become presence.
+The case recounted by Arthur Zajonc touches the heart of the book: light may reach the eye without vision having yet been born.
+Seeing asks for the meeting of two lights: the light of nature, and a light of mind that must be built, patiently, out of touch, sound, memory and time.
+Before a face, a hand, a movement can become presence, cognition must first learn to recognise, connect and organise what arrives as mere brightness.

-From that threshold, the book unfolds a long history, almost a migration of consciousness across the centuries where light changes language and face.
+From that threshold, the book unfolds a long history, almost a migration of consciousness across the centuries.
+Light changes language and face.

 Then the gaze tightens.
 Light enters the dark chamber.
 It is refracted through the prism, divided, measured, turned into law.

-This moment carries the grandeur of the great intellectual conquests.
-Ibn al-Haytham (Alhazen), Kepler, Newton, and all those who follow them give humanity an extraordinary precision.
+Around the year 1000, Ibn al-Haytham (Alhazen) lays the foundations of a rigorous optics.
+Six centuries later, Kepler refines the mechanics of the eye itself.
+A century after him, Newton turns the prism into law.
+And all those who follow them give humanity an extraordinary precision.
 The visible becomes calculable.
 Colour unfolds into spectrum.
 Space yields to modelling.
 The world gains a new sharpness.
 And yet, beneath this victory, another question begins to pulse: what becomes of the living experience of sight when light is grasped above all as quantity, trajectory, particle or wave?

-With Goethe, light regains contact with the lived world.
+With Goethe, a century after Newton, light regains contact with the lived world.
 Colours arise at the edges, in the unstable place where brightness meets obscurity.
 The phenomenon recovers its thickness.
 The observer recovers a place within it.
 Seeing becomes participation again.

-The journey continues through Faraday, Maxwell, Einstein, Planck, Bohr, Feynman.
+The journey continues through Faraday, Maxwell, Einstein, Planck, Bohr and Feynman, across the nineteenth and twentieth centuries.
 And the further light advances through the history of science, the more subtle, mobile and elusive it becomes.
 Field, wave, quantum, limiting speed, probability, mathematical beauty: each theory approaches it with renewed intensity.
 Science grows finer, mystery grows deeper.
 In these pages, light becomes a trial for intelligence itself.
 It compels thought to remain supple, to accept that the world is given in layers, in intervals, in successive revelations.

-Cézanne then appears as a natural companion to this line of thought.
+Alongside this, Cézanne appears as a natural companion to this line of thought.
 Before the landscape, he looks for a long time.
 He returns.
 He waits.
-Mountain, water and trees shift with the hour and with attention.
+Mountain, water and trees shift in appearance, hue, intensity and colour relationships with time and attention.
 Painting becomes inquiry.
 It studies the visible as science does, otherwise, with another patience, another tool, another fidelity.
 Art enters the investigation and reminds us that vision is built through duration, that colour lives through relations, that form arrives slowly in consciousness.
 The gaze becomes a passage through which the world remakes itself.

-What Zajonc leaves behind is a conversion of the gaze.
-Light is approached here as a physical, cultural, mental and poetic reality all at once.
+What Zajonc leaves behind belongs to a conversion of the gaze, in which light is approached as a physical, cultural, mental and poetic reality all at once.
 To know asks for more than explanation.
 To see asks for more than reception.
 The observer fully belongs to the adventure of the visible.

 To catch the light is then to catch something more inward, at the very point where perception becomes consciousness.

-For Atelier dada, this reading belongs to the references that continue to nourish our approach to perception and the visible.
-It draws here on Arthur Zajonc, Saisir la lumière.
-Histoire entrelacée de la lumière et de l’esprit humain, Éditions Triades, 2017, French translation of the work first published in English under the title Catching the Light: The Entwined History of Light and Mind in 1993.
+At Atelier dada, this reading is one of the references that continue to nourish our approach to perception and the visible.
+It draws here on Arthur Zajonc, Saisir la lumière: Histoire entrelacée de la lumière et de l'esprit humain, Éditions Triades, 2017, French translation of the work first published in English under the title Catching the Light: The Entwined History of Light and Mind in 1993.

 View All